Andrea Skinner resigns as Hockey Canada's interim chair

-TORONTO - Hockey Canada has confirmed that Andrea Skinner, interim chair of the organization's board of directors, has submitted her resignation.
+TORONTO (AP) — Andrea Skinner has resigned as interim chair of Hockey Canada's board of directors.

-Skinner joined the Hockey Canada Board of Directors in November 2020 as a volunteer, and assumed the role of chair in August after the resignation of former chair Michael Brind'Amour.
+Skinner joined the board of directors in November 2020 as a volunteer, and assumed the role of chair in August after the resignation of former chair Michael Brind’Amour.

 Allegations of gang sexual assault involving the 2003 world junior team emerged in July.